hoytech/ephemerand/README.md

 * Clock skew
 * Ionospheric noise

-The `ephemerand` program collects these almanacs from a GPS receiver, hashes them with BLAKE-2b, and then outputs the result.
+The `ephemerand` program collects these almanacs from a GPS receiver, hashes them, and then outputs the result.

 Any device with a ublox chipset should work.
 I've tested [this](https://www.amazon.com/Stratux-Vk-162-Remote-Mount-USB/dp/B01EROIUEW/) and [this](https://www.amazon.ca/gp/product/B077G5KBNV).

 See the [slides of my ETH UofT hackathon entry](https://hoytech.github.io/presentations/ephemerand/) for more details.

+My blockchain security course has some introductory slides about [on-chain randomness generation](https://hoytech.github.io/blockchain-security/lesson4/index.html#/21).

 ## Building